zephinzer/annams/docs/contributing.md

 ### Consumer-Driven-Contract Testing
 Wiremock is used to mock Annams.
 This feature is still a WIP but you can check out the documentation on how to do this at [the README](../mock/README.md).

-In short, run `npm run build-mock` to create the Wiremock image, then run `npm run start-mock` to start the container.
+In short, run `npm run build mock` to create the Wiremock image, then run `npm run start-mock` to start the container.
 Visit http://localhost:8080.
 To start the recorder, go to http://localhost:8080/__admin/recorder.

 [Read more on Wiremock](http://wiremock.org).